WTS is a unique quiz game for all movie lovers running since 2010 on Twitter. It was developed by kinoute in part of the Whatthemovie's project.

 We also have some shots that contain unreadable text (horizontally reversed text).
 If you see one of them, you can report it by replying "text".
 The shot will be reversed for the future and text will be readable.

-If you spot an error about a movie, you can report it to me by replying "error".
+If you spot an error about a movie or a person, you can report it to me by replying "error".
 This command is useful to fix wrong infos like a wrong director's name, a wrong flag assigned to the movie, or a typo in the title.

 You can also use "error" if you think the results of a shot is false.
 Example, if you didn't get points when you think you should have.